-Belivah Creek runs from the dry rainforest at Bahrs Hill down through Belivah and Bannockburn and out into the Albert River.
-The creek and its tributaries are located on private land in the upper catchment but then run through Council owned parks of Stubbin Reserve, Rosemount Reserve, Willmann Park and Alexander Watt Park.
+Belivah Creek runs from the dry rainforest at Bahrs Hill, down through Belivah and Bannockburn and into the Albert River.
+The creek and its tributaries are located on private land in the upper catchment and through the Council-owned parks of Stubbin Reserve, Rosemount Reserve, Willmann Park and Alexander Watt Park.

-An expert ecologist has identified this area as containing high potential for a variety of threatened species and communities, but it needs to be restored to its natural vegetation community.
+The area has been identified by an expert ecologist as containing high potential for a variety of threatened species and communities, but it needs to be restored to its natural vegetation community.
 The creek provides an important corridor, linking the lowland sub-tropical rainforest (an endangered ecological community) at the Albert River, to rainforests in the hills.
 Restoring this site will increase significant habitat for threatened flora including, Angle Stemmed Myrtle (Gossia gonoclada), Macadamia Nut (Macadamia integrifolia), Veiny fontainea (Fontainea venosa), Small-leaved tamarind (Diploglottis campbellii), and Flinders Plum (Planchonella eerwah).
-The area can also provide essential food sources and habitat for threatened fauna such as, Coxen’s fig parrot, Mary River Cod, Glossy Black Cockatoos, Koalas and Richmond Birdwing Butterflies.
-The suburbs of Bahrs Scrub, Belivah, Wolffdene and Cedar Creek have also been identified by scientists from Griffith University as areas where plants and animals will survive during climate change.
+The area can also provide essential food sources and habitat for threatened fauna such as the Coxen’s fig parrot, Mary River Cod, Glossy Black Cockatoos, Koalas and Richmond Birdwing Butterflies.
+Further, the suburbs of Bahrs Scrub, Belivah, Wolffdene and Cedar Creek have been identified by scientists from Griffith University as areas where plants and animals will survive during climate change.
 Restoring the site will also help to improve water quality flowing through the catchment out into the Albert River.

-Due to the site’s ecological importance, Council has allocated funding in the 2017-2018 budget to revegetate parts of the public land within the mapped ecological corridor along Belivah Creek.
+Due to the site’s ecological importance, Council allocated funding in both the 2017-2018 and 2018-2019 budgets to revegetate parts of public land within the mapped ecological corridor along Belivah Creek.